- Search The Registry

-*On this date in 1781, the Zong massacre began.
+*On this date, in 1781, the Zong massacre began.
 This was a mass killing (at sea) of more than 130 enslaved Black Africans by the crew of the British slave ship Zong during the Middle Passage.

-Owned by England, when the Zong sailed from Accra with 442 slaves on August 18, 1781, it had taken on more than twice the number of people that it could safely transport.
+Owned by England, when the Zong sailed from Accra with 442 slaves on August 18, 1781, it had taken on more than twice the number of people it could safely transport.
 In the 1780s, British-built ships typically carried 1.75 slaves per ton of the ship's capacity; on the Zong, the ratio was 4.0 per ton.
-A British slave ship of the period would carry around 193 slaves and it was unusual for a ship of the Zong's small size to carry so many.
+A British slave ship of the period would carry around 193 slaves; it was unusual for a ship of the Zong's small size to carry so many.
 After taking on drinking water at São Tomé, the Zong began its voyage across the Atlantic Ocean to Jamaica on September 6th.
 On November 18, the ship neared Tobago in the Caribbean without stopping for water supplies.

-In total, 142 Africans were killed by the time the ship reached Jamaica.
+In total, 142 Africans were killed when the ship reached Jamaica.
 The account of the King's Bench trial reports that one enslaved person managed to climb back onto the ship after being thrown into the water.
-The crew claimed that the enslaved people had been jettisoned because the ship did not have enough water to keep all the enslaved people alive for the rest of the voyage.
+The crew claimed that the enslaved people had been scrapped because the ship did not have enough water to keep all the enslaved people alive for the rest of the voyage.
 This claim was later disputed.
 The Gregson slave-trading syndicate, based in Liverpool, owned the ship.
 They had taken out insurance on the lives of the enslaved people as cargo.
 Finally, according to the crew, when the ship ran low on drinking water following navigational mistakes, the crew threw enslaved people overboard into the sea.
 After the slave ship reached port at Black River, Jamaica, Zong's owners claimed to their insurers for the loss of the enslaved people.
 When the insurers refused to pay, the resulting court cases (Gregson v Gilbert (1783) 3 Doug.
-KB 232) held that in some circumstances, the murder of enslaved people was legal and that insurers could be required to pay for those who had died.
+KB 232) held that, in some circumstances, the murder of enslaved people was legal and that insurers could be required to pay for those who had died.

 The next year Parliament passed the Slave Trade Act 1788, its first law regulating the slave trade, to limit the number of enslaved people per ship.
 Then, in 1791, Parliament prohibited insurance companies from reimbursing ship owners when enslaved people were murdered by being thrown overboard.
 The massacre has also inspired works of art and literature.
-It was remembered in London in 2007, among events to mark the bicentenary of the British Slave Trade Act 1807, which abolished British participation in the African slave trade (though stopped short of outlawing slavery itself).
+It was remembered in London in 2007, among events to mark the bicentenary of the British Slave Trade Act 1807, which abolished British participation in the African slave trade (though it stopped short of outlawing slavery itself).
 A monument to the murdered enslaved people on Zong was installed at Black River, Jamaica.